Insurance vs. the rest of us: Does it have to be this way?

-Granted, there are likely to be some highly-publicized mistakes in this regard going forward, but in twenty years’ time it’s not without the realm of possibility that services like Verizon and T-Mobile will provide wearable health technology that helps prod and control people’s health, even alerting physicians when compromising health situations are imminent, and making it possible for them to AR/VR in and “save the day”, as it was, before things get too drastic.
+Granted, there are likely to be some highly-publicized mistakes in this regard as we advance.
+Still, in twenty years, it’s not without the realm of possibility that services like Verizon and T-Mobile will provide wearable health technology that helps prod and control people’s health, even alerting physicians when compromising health situations are imminent and making it possible for them to AR/VR in and “save the day,” as it was before things get too drastic.

 Smartphones already act as wearable health technology.
-They can count your footsteps and take measurements about your age, weight, and height which demonstrate whether statistically your BMI is at healthy ratios, or you need more exercise.
-Then, dependent on that data, you may just receive updates that encourage you to be more active!
+They can count your footsteps and take measurements about your age, weight, and height, which demonstrate whether statistically your BMI is at healthy ratios or you need more exercise.
+Then, dependent on that data, you may receive updates that encourage you to be more active!

-Imagine being able to get a 50% reduction in healthcare expenses provided you wear some unobtrusive piece of information gathering technology which connects you to the IoT (Internet of Things)—which is a lot larger than most people understand—at all times.
+Imagine being able to get a 50% reduction in healthcare expenses provided you wear some unobtrusive piece of information-gathering technology that connects you to the IoT (Internet of Things)—which is a lot larger than most people understand—at all times.
 Such things are already on the horizon.
-2018 may see a few similar innovations reveal themselves; so keep your eyes open!
+2018 may see a few similar innovations reveal themselves, so keep your eyes open!

 5: Changes In Medicare

-Now Medicare is also going to experience some considerable changes going forward.
+Now Medicare is also going to experience some considerable changes in the future.
 ACA, or the “Affordable” Care Act, which has been rightfully nicknamed Obamacare, has proved itself a substantial disaster.
 Getting rid of it hasn’t been easy, though.
-It’s been de-enforced, and won’t be funded through enforced taxation going forward.
-This is going to have a collateral effect which serves to augment Medicare.
+It’s been de-enforced and won’t be funded through enforced taxation going forward.
+This is going to have a collateral effect that serves to augment Medicare.

-If you were unfamiliar with Medicare beforehand, you should keep in mind that even at its most streamlined, this government-breathed medical assistance solution has never been the most simple of provisions.
+If you were unfamiliar with Medicare beforehand, you should keep in mind that this government-breathed medical assistance solution has never been the most simple of provisions, even at its most streamlined.
 You can check the government website for more in-depth information.
-Though to be fair, governments have a habit of obfuscating facts; especially as pertains to programs they provide.
+However, governments have a habit of obfuscating facts, especially about programs they provide.